JosephPB/josephpb.github.io/term_analysis.md

 **Note:** Since the UN has gained member states each year, this map only reflects the statements made between 2000-2015

+We can also examine whether leaders are talking more of cooperation, or if issues are raised without the explicit mention of working together to solve them.
+There are various indicators that can be used to analyse this, one being the use of collective language.

-Leaders have also increasingly used terms such as *global* and *globalisation*, as references to the increasing interconnectedness of the world.
+Since the beginning of our period of analysis, leaders have increasingly used terms such as *global* and *globalisation*, as references to the increasing interconnectedness of the world.

 <p align="center">
 <img src="../data/frequency/global_frequency.svg">
 </p>

-However, the use of collective terms does not follow the same trend.
+However, the use of collective terms such as *people* and *cooperation* does not follow the same trend.

 <div class="container">
     <div style="float:left;width:49%">